jdpaquette/jdpaquette.github.io/README.md

 I finished setting up my new M4 Mac Mini with the programs I immediately need for both work, teaching, and learning.
 I downloaded and setup VS Code for Python.
 C++, and Web Development.
 I also downloaded, (in case need in future), PyCharm, CLion, and IntelliJ IDEA, and Davinci Resolve.
 I updated my Apple Terminal with "Oh My ZSH".

+As far as training goes, I completed 24 sections of "Learn HTML by Building a Cat Photo App" within the Responsive Web Design Certification course from @freeCodeCamp.
+I also did a little of SoloLearn finishing with 342xp and in fourth place currently.

 ### Day 10
 Feb.
 12, 2025